Meconopsis betonicifolia

 Meconopsis betonicifolia (syn.
 Meconopsis baileyi), the Himalayan blue poppy, is a species of flowering plant in the family Papaveraceae.
 It was first formally named for western science in 1912 by the British officer Lt.
 Col. Frederick Marshman Bailey.

 Meconopsis betonicifolia is hardy in most of the United Kingdom and it has striking large blue flowers.
 This herbaceous perennial is often short-lived.

+Description

+Meconopsis betonicifolia is a rare flower found in the Himalayan regions of Nepal, Tibet, and Myanmar at elevations of 2000 to 5000 meters.
+It thrives in slightly alkaline to acidic soils in cool, moist environments.
+The flower's distinctive blue color results from various pigments influenced by the soil's pH and UV light exposure.
+Blue poppies have been introduced to gardens for their beauty; however, due to overexploitation, they are becoming scarce in the wild.
+The hermaphroditic flowers bloom from late spring to early summer, attracting pollinators such as bees and butterflies, which are crucial for cross-pollination and genetic diversity.
+The plant's life cycle spans two to three years, with flowering occurring in the second or third year after seed germination.
+Followed by wind-dispersal, the seeds can remain viable for several years.